-- communicate the status of constituency requirements to the Student Senate at least once a month, during the weekly Rules and Ethics Chair report. - 13.
-If unforeseen circumstances arise, the Rules and Ethics Committee may grant exceptions to these requirements as approved by a majority vote of the members present and voting of the Student Senate.
+- 11. The Rules and Ethics Committee may be responsible for posting an update of the fulfillment of the Sexual Harassment and Prevention Education Requirement monthly and must communicate the status of constituency requirements to the Student Senate at least once a month, during the weekly Rules and Ethics Chair report. - 12.
+If unforeseen circumstances arise, the Rules and Ethics Committee may grant exceptions to these requirements as approved by a majority vote of the members present and voting of the Student Senate. - Failure to complete this requirement shall constitute grounds for resignation by noncompliance.